 If you happen to start a poultry farm of about 1,000 layer birds and after like 20 weeks, there is an outbreak of flu, you might lose money in thousands and millions depending on your currency.
 If this happens, it might be difficult to bounce back.

 Although there are other low-risk poultry birds that you can raise but using our example, it is riskier to start a layers chicken farm than to start a turkey farm.

-For catfish business, there are risks involved but not much and can be easily managed if you know how to do things.
+For the catfish business, there are risks involved but not many, and can be easily managed if you know how to do things.

 You are likely to lose money if any of these happen:

 - Buy low-quality fish (i.e fish that are not from a good parent stock)

 - An outbreak of diseases.

 Another risk you might likely face is when you are raising your fish in earthen ponds and there is heavy rain and flood washes your fish away.